furkancosgun/ABAP-REFLECTION/README.md

 # ABAP Reflection

 The **ABAP Reflection** (`ZCL_REFLECTION`) is a utility class that provides methods for performing dynamic operations on ABAP structures.
 It allows users to interact with the components (fields) of a structure at runtime, including retrieving field values, setting field values, checking if fields exist, and obtaining the data types of fields.
-This class uses dynamic techniques to operate on structures without needing to know the exact structure or field names at compile time.
+This package uses dynamic techniques to operate on structures without needing to know the exact structure or field names at compile time.

 ## Features